 Ex-partners who remain on good terms may choose to make informal arrangements regarding the division of their property.
 However, the failure to legally document a property settlement can be unwise, particularly where the parties have acquired assets and / or liabilities, or where either had owned their own significant assets prior to the relationship.

-In most cases, even if you are a ‘happily separated couple’, there are many reasons to seek independent advice and have your financial affairs legally finalised.
+In most cases, even if you are a ‘happily separated couple’, there are many reasons to seek independent advice from family lawyers and have your financial affairs legally finalised.
 Following are some of these reasons.

 Stamp duty concessions